bevanhunt/batman-barista/readme.md

       * Decent documentation

     Cons:
-      * Validations are not built-in - overcome with 3rd party library (Knockout)
-      * Writing HTML in Handlebars - should support Jade and native data-bindings
+      * Writing HTML in Handlebars - should support Jade in Handlebars